 The spectra and the covariates were centred and scaled before the modelling of fungal abundance and diversity.
-The algorithms that we tested were partial least squares regression (PLSR) (?), gaussian process regression(GPR) (?), support vector machines (SVM) (?), random forest(RF) (?), CUBIST (?), extreme gradient boost (XGBoost) (?) and optimised 1D convolutional neural networks (1D-CNNs) (?).
-The algorithms and their implementation are described in the Supplementary Information linked to this article.
+The algorithms that we tested were PLSR (Wold et al., 2001), Gaussian process regression (GPR; Rasmussen and Williams, 2005, support vector machines (SVM; Suykens et al., 2002), random forest (RF; Breiman, 2001), Cubist (Quinlan, 1992), extreme gradient boosting (XGBoost; Friedman, 2001) and optimised one-dimensional convolutional neural networks (1D-CNNs; Shen and Viscarra Rossel, 2021).
+The algorithms and their implementation are described in the Supplement linked to this article.

-The predictability of the spectroscopic models and the spectro-transfer functions were assessed using 10-fold cross-validations.
-We evaluated the estimates using the Nash Sutcliffe model efficiency, other wise known as the coefficient of determination (R^2), which represent the fraction of the explained variance based on the 1:1 line of estimated versus measured values (?).
-The R^2 was computed as 1-RSS/TSS, where RSS is the residual sum of squares and TSS is the total sum of squares.
-The root mean squared error (RMSE), which measures inaccuracy, the standard deviation of the error (SDE), which measures imprecision and the mean error (ME), which measures bias (?).
-Inaccuracy (RMSE) embraces both the bias (ME) and the imprecision (SDE) (?).
-Their relationship is given by $RMSE^2 = ME^2 + SDE^2$.
+The predictability of the spectroscopic models and the spectrotransfer functions were assessed using 10-fold cross-validation.
+We evaluated the estimates using the Nash-

+Sutcliffe model efficiency, otherwise known as the coefficient of determination ( $R^2$ ), which represent the fraction of the explained variance based on the 1 : 1 line of estimated versus measured values (Janssen and Heuberger, 1995).
+The $R^2$ was computed as 1-RSS/TSS, where RSS is the residual sum of squares and TSS is the total sum of squares.
+The root mean squared error (RMSE) measures inaccuracy, the standard deviation of the error (SDE) measures imprecision and the mean error (ME) measures bias (Viscarra Rossel and McBratney, 1998).
+Inaccuracy (RMSE) embraces both the bias (ME) and the imprecision (SDE; Viscarra Rossel and McBratney, 1998).
+Their relationship is given by RMSE = ME + SDE.

 To interpret the models, we calculated their variable importance as follows.
-For the PLSR, GPR, SVM, Cubist, RF and XGBoost models, variable importance was calculated using the varImp function in the caret library (?) of the software R. To calculate the variable importance of the CNN models, we used permutation variable importance.
-In our case, we run 1000 permutations and measured the decrease in RMSE after a predictor was permuted (randomly rearranged).
+For the PLSR, GPR, SVM, Cubist, RF and XGBoost models, variable importance was calculated using the varImp function in the caret library (Kuhn et al., 2008) of the software R. To calculate the variable importance of the CNN models, we used permutation variable importance.
+In our case, we ran 1000 permutations and measured the decrease in RMSE after a predictor was permuted (randomly rearranged).
 The permutation breaks the relationship between the predictor and the response variables, and a reduction in RMSE indicates how much the model depends on the particular predictor.
-An advantage of this approach is that it can be applied on any estimator and does not require retraining the model (??).
+An advantage of this approach is that it can be applied on any estimator and does not require retraining the model (Breiman, 2001; Fisher et al., 2019).
 In order to compare the importance between different fungal phyla and diversity, we scaled the importance values between 0 and 1.
 In the results, we only report the variable importance of the model that performed best.